shru14/01-wrangling-dreyer-ramirez-kakade/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Elena Dreyer** prepared the presentation slides for "forcats" and contributed to the practice material.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Luis Fernando Ramirez Ruiz** prepared the presentation slides for "janitor" and contributed to the practice material.